-Returning spawners to the Coquitlam River were enumerated by stream walk surveys conducted on an annual basis during 2002-2012 for chum and coho, and during odd years for pink.
+Returning spawners to the Coquitlam River were enumerated by stream walk surveys conducted on an annual basis during 2002-2011 for chum and coho, and during odd years for pink.
 Chinook were also counted during this time period, but prior to 2007 peak live counts were only 21 to 87 fish (J. Macnair, Living Resources Environmental Consultants, data on file), suggesting annual escapements of < 100 to 300 fish.
-During 2007-2012 counts of Chinook were substantially higher, largely as a result of hatchery enhancement (M. Coulter-Boisvert, DFO, pers. comm.), and we have included estimates of Chinook escapement for these years in this report.
-In this report, we have included escapement results for all four species for 2002-2012.
-2012 escapements have not been reported previously.
+During 2007-2011 counts of Chinook were substantially higher, largely as a result of hatchery enhancement (M. Coulter-Boisvert, DFO, pers. comm.), and we have included estimates of Chinook escapement for these years in this report.
+In this report, we have included escapement results for all four species for 2002-2011.
+2010 and 2011 escapements have not been reported previously.
+Normally 2011 escapements would be reported in the following year (i.e., 2012 report), but they have been included here due to the later completion date for this report.